vlin00f/frtib.gov/_docs/GitHub/add-branch.md

 {% comment -%}###############################################################{% endcomment -%}
-{% include accordion/start-steps expanded=false divID="educational-files" title="Publish the new branch" -%}
+{% include accordion/start-steps title="Publish the new branch" -%}
 Click *Publish* to register your branch on the GitHub site.

 You can now make local changes, stage those changes with a comment, and *Push* to GitHub.